HamsterHugo/get_clean_data/Codebook.md

 **Token**| **Description**
 ---------|----------------
 t | Abbreviation for time domain signal.
-It is one of two tokens every variable name starts with.
-The unit is the standard gravity unit 'g'.
+It is one of two tokens every variable name starts with and indicates the unit of the variable.
+For this one the unit is the standard gravity unit 'g'.